CMSC 422

 from the University.
 Any work that you hand in must be your own work.
 Any sources that you draw from, including other students or LLMs, should be appropriately acknowledged.
 Plagiarism is a serious offense, and will not be tolerated.
 This should not be an issue with assignments; you just need to acknowledge any sources that you use. |

-the freedom of thought and expression, and respectful scientific debate are
+ideas, the freedom of thought and expression, and respectful scientific

-central to the aims and goals of this course.
-These require a community and
+debate are central to the aims and goals of this course.
+These require a

-an environment that recognizes the inherent worth of every person and group,
+community and an environment that recognizes the inherent worth of every

-that fosters dignity, understanding, and mutual respect, and that embraces
+person and group, that fosters dignity, understanding, and mutual respect,

-discomfort, or interferes with a person’s participation or opportunity for
+creates discomfort, or interferes with a person’s participation or

-participation in the course.
-We aim for this course to be an environment
+opportunity for participation in the course.
+We aim for this course to be an

-where harassment in any form does not happen, including but not limited to:
+environment where harassment in any form does not happen, including but not

 ancestry, disability, sexual orientation, or gender identity.
 Harassment